 We have to mimic inside what God designed perfectly to grow flowering fruits and vegetables outside.

-Bees pollinate your flowers which produces the fruit and vegetables.
-Indoors you’ll need to pollinate the flowers yourself.
+Bees pollinate your blossoms which produces the fruit and vegetables.
+Indoors you’ll need to pollinate the blossoms yourself.
 That trick can be learned – and with the declining bee population, it isn’t a bad skill for outdoor gardeners to know.
 How you pollinate will depend on what you want to grow.
 Peppers, for example, pollinate within the same flower.
 So all you have to do is shake the stalk.
-Tomatoes pollinate between flowers so you’ll need a paint brush, etc. I can’t go into all the differences here and how to pollinate.
+Tomatoes pollinate between blossoms so you’ll need a paint brush, etc. I can’t go into all the differences here and how to pollinate.
 That’s what Google is for. 🙂